Near-optimal Prediction Error Estimation for Quantum Machine Learning Models: Acknowledge

 \section{Acknowledge}

 This work is supported by the National Key Research and Development Program of China (No.2024YFE0102500), the National Nature Science Foundation of China (No.\ 62302346, No.\ 12125103, No.\ 12071362, No.\ 12371424, No.\ 12371441), the Hubei Provincial Natural Science Foundation of China (No. 2024AFA045) and the ``Fundamental Research Funds for the Central Universities''.
 The first author Q. C. is sponsored by CPS-Yangtze Delta Region Industrial Innovation Center of Quantum and Information Technology-MindSpore Quantum Open Fund.
+The corresponding code for this project can be found at \url{https://github.com/qhc-nazgul/Near-optimal-Prediction-Error-Estimation-for-Quantum-Machine-Learning-Models.git}.

 \onecolumngrid